I'll tell you, there's some strange-looking people out there, folks.

 And I go, you know, this is genius.

-It's brief, concise and to the point.
+It's brief, concise, and to the point.

-Well, the logo, first I should tell you that that a lot of people at first objected to it because they thought it looked too much like the Motel 8.
+Well, the logo, first I should tell you that a lot of people at first objected to it because they thought it looked too much like the Motel 8.

-Oh man, I never thought that.
+Oh, man, I never thought that.

-It looks like an eight.
+It looks like an 8.

-It looks like a Motel Eight logo.
+It looks like a Motel 8 logo.

-Uh I didn't originate it.
+I didn't originate it.

-I really can't I can't claim any creative.
+I really can't claim any creative.

 Well, let me just say this to you, Rush.